Davidrxyang/raines-2024-line-addition-problem/NetworkEvaluation/README.md

 The overall efficiency of a network is calculated as the sum of the complexities of all possible routes within the network weighed by their route ridership (based on empirical ridership data), multiplied by the total estimated construction cost of the network.
 Total network efficiency is measured in units per dollar.

+### Line Efficiency Evaluation

+The efficiency of a line is calculated as the sum of all complexities of all possible origin destination combinations of its stations, weighted by ridership data, multiplied by the construction cost of the line.

 ## Usage

 The evaluation class takes in a config file that specifies parameters such as costMode.
 The format for the config file is: